 The lectures generally follow readings from Bodie.
 Some extra reading material may be announced down the line.
 The list of topics below is not necessarily discussed in the order below in our course.
-Some parts will be done entirely/primarily by self-study, including Bodie Chapters 1-4, 8, 17
+Some parts will be done entirely/primarily by self-study, including Bodie Chapters 1-5, as well as possibly some parts of Bodie Chapters 8, 10, 17.